jafarmanx/madrasah-lite/Lesson_1.md

 ### ✍🏾 *Activity on Aqeedah (5 min)*
 - Activity Name: Triva time!
 - Activity Description: ask the kids any questions about Allah renforcing the concepts they just learned.
+- See the following for examples [Lesson 1 Aqeedah Triva](./activities/L1-Aqeedah-Triva.md)
 -------------------------------------

 ## Lesson on Seerah (15 min)